Try not to bellow for long gone others to come to you.

-Take heed of your company.
+So be careful, heedful, and take heed of your company.
 Buddha warns against being with fools, not unlike the proverb "Stay away from fools that you may not be among their number".
 Refrain from using the criteria to harm people.

 Narada.
 The Buddha and His Teachings.
 4th ed.
 Kuala Lumpur: Buddhist Missionary Society, 1988.